armory/documentation/_spinnaker/operator.md

 # Custom Halyard Configuration

-To override Halyard's configuration, create a `configMap` with the configuration changes you need:
+To override Halyard's configuration, create a `ConfigMap` with the configuration changes you need:

 ```yaml
 apiVersion: v1